basho-labs/the-basho-community/README.md

 1. Open a [pull request](https://github.com/basho-labs/the-riak-community/pull/new/master) with details on your (or someone else's) contribution.
 Your contribution should be added to the appropriate [release notes](https://github.com/basho-labs/the-riak-community/tree/master/release-notes) (they are all dated) and should be be a short description of what you're adding with a link to related materials
 2. Someone with commit rights to the repo will close the PR and you and your contribution will be added to the forthcoming Riak Community Release

-Culture is most powerful when chosen intentionally.
-Let's choose what type of community we wish to be.

 ## Thanks
 This project began with [Mark Phillips](https://twitter.com/pharkmillups) and I'm thankful for that.
 It was quiet for a few years after that.
 I would like to keep it in mind as we reflect on the next steps for the Riak Open Source community.
 Please send your thoughts to me [@mjbrender on Twitter](https://twitter.com/mjbrender) or to [mbrender@basho.com](mailto:mbrender@basho.com).